jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.0.01 (2023/02/21) =
+* Update: Notices and translations.
+* Info: Finally, the version 1.0 is here!
+Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and share some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you so much! 😊

 = 1.0.0 (2023/02/20) =
 * Update: Enhance the chabot's input field visually.
 * Update: Translation framework.
-* Info: Finally, the version 1.0 is here!
-Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and share some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you so much! 😊

 = 0.9.99 (2023/02/19) =
 * Update: Translation framework.